Here are some links to introductory materials for learning Traits and Traits UI.

 - SciPy lecture on building interactive dialogs with Traits: http://scipy-lectures.github.io/advanced/traits/index.html

-- (Slightly more advanced) "Writing a graphical application for scientific programming using TraitsUI" by Gael Varoquaux.
+- (Intermediate level:) "Writing a graphical application for scientific programming using TraitsUI" by Gael Varoquaux.

 - The previous example is wx-based.
 To embed a matplotlib plot in TraitsUI running on Qt, see Pierre Haessig's traitsui_mpl_qt.py module.

 - See the many examples in the Examples/traitsui-4.2.0 (etc) subdirectory of your Canopy User Python directory.
 A few of these examples have not been updated to current traitsui, but most of them will provide good models for you code.